Blake Ferguson (American football)

-Blake Whittfield Ferguson (born April 21, 1997) is an American football long snapper for the Miami Dolphins of the National Football League (NFL).
-He played college football at LSU, winning a national championship in 2020.
+Blake Whittfield Ferguson (born April 21, 1997) is an American professional football long snapper.
+He played college football for the LSU Tigers, winning a national championship in 2020.

+Early life

+Ferguson attended Buford High School (Georgia) in Buford, Georgia where he was ranked as the number one long snapper nationally by Scout and 247Sports.
+He was rated as two-star prospect by Rivals, ESPN, 247Sports and Scout.
+He earned an invitation to play in the Army All-American game.
+During his high school career, he helped lead his team to three state titles in his prep career.
+He was the recipient of the Chris Rubio Award which is given to the nation's top high school long snapper as a junior and senior.

 College career

 Ferguson played college football for LSU from 2015 to 2019.
 He played in 52 games at long snapper, and was also a two-year captain of the team.

 Professional career

+Miami Dolphins

-Ferguson was selected by the Miami Dolphins in the sixth round (185th overall) of the 2020 NFL Draft.
+Ferguson was selected by the Miami Dolphins in the sixth round (185th overall) of the 2020 NFL draft.
 He signed a four-year contract on May 10.
-He was placed on the reserve/COVID-19 list by the Dolphins on July 27, 2020, and was activated from the list six days later.
+He was named the Dolphins starting long snapper as a rookie.

+On September 6, 2023, Ferguson signed a three-year contract extension with the Dolphins.

+On May 8, 2025, Ferguson was released by the Dolphins.

+Houston Texans

+On August 20, 2025, Ferguson signed with the Houston Texans.
+He was released on August 26 as part of final roster cuts.